-Rachel St. John, M.D., NCC, NIC-A, is the director of the Family-Focused Center for Deaf and Hard of Hearing Children at Children’s Health℠, and a clinical associate professor of otolaryngology at UT Southwestern Medical Center.
+Rachel St. John, M.D., NCC, NIC-A, is the director of the Family-Focused Center for Deaf and Hard of Hearing Children at Children’s Health℠, and a clinical assistant professor of otolaryngology at UT Southwestern Medical Center.

 Dr. St. John is a board-certified pediatrician, and a NIC-Advanced certified sign language interpreter through the Registry of Interpreters for the Deaf.
 Her interests include language access, advocacy and supporting effective medical homes for children who are deaf and hard of hearing.
 She presents regularly at state, national, and international conferences, and is one of the American Academy of Pediatrics delegates to the Joint Committee on Infant Hearing.

 - University of Virginia School of Medicine (1999)